benfgit/falcon-core-linux/docs/extensions/extend_processor.rst

         // Don't forget to use LOG
     }

--   *Postprocess(ProcessingContext& context)* : post-process state of the node aka log info and close communication
+-   *Postprocess(ProcessingContext& context)* : post-process state of the node aka log info, clean up and close communication

 -   *TestPrepare(ProcessingContext& context)* : use in case of integration test